 ACS data indicates that residents of the City largely commute via a personal vehicle.
 According to the American Community Survey 2019 5-year estimates, the City had 1,446 workers 16 years and over in households (Table 5-5).
 Only 4.6 percent of those households had no vehicles, 57 percent had one vehicle available, 28.6 percent had 2 vehicles, and 9.8 percent had three or more vehicles available.
 This is reflective of a rural area where essential services often require traveling to places not served by public transportation.
 The mean travel time to work for residents was 12.4 minutes, and 92.6 percent of residents have an estimated travel time to work of less than 30 minutes.
-The ACS data is the only data available with these estimates; however, it has flaws.
+The ACS data is the only data available with these estimates; however, it has flaws_deficiencies.
 According to the American Community Survey 2019 5-year estimates, no one utilizes any form of public transit (bus), however, Redwood Coast Transit Authority operates seven different bus routes within and outside the City.
-These routes include school routes, U.S. Route 199 to Gasquet, routes to the City of Arcata and Smith River, as well as regular intercity/ sphere of influence routes.
+These routes include school routes, U.S. Route 199 to Gasquet, routes to the City of Arcata and Smith River, as well as regular intercity/sphere of influence routes (Figure 7-7).
 These routes would not operate without use, and it should be assumed that the ACS lacked sufficient data to determine an accurate percentage of public transit commuters.

-Transit Costs index scores from ACS, Figure 7-7, indicate that most of the City falls in the 40-60 transportation cost index range, indicating a moderately high transportation cost.
-To the East of U.S. Highway 101 and to the north of East Harding Avenue, the City falls within the 0-20 transportation cost index range, indicating that these areas have the highest cost for transportation within the City.
-These areas, as shown in Figure 7-6, do not have any limitations of transportation access that the other areas of the City do not experience.
-Regionally, as shown in Figure 7-7, the County has a higher cost of Transportation than the City.
+Transit Costs index scores from ACS, Figure 7-77-8, indicate that most of the City falls in the 40-60 transportation cost index range, indicating a moderately high transportation cost.
+To the East of U.S. Highway 101 (Census Tract 1.02) and to the north of East Harding Avenue (Census Tract 1.07), the City falls within the 0-20 transportation cost index range, indicating that these areas have the highest cost for transportation within the City.
+These areas, as shown in Figure 7-67-7, do not have any limitations of transportation access that the other areas of the City do not experience.
+Regionally, as shown in Figure 7-77-8, the County has a higher cost of ‡transportation than the City.
 Relatively high transportation costs within the City and County are likely due to the rural nature of the City and the large expanses of public lands that must be traversed to access other urban hubs in the State.
 As with Del Norte County, the vast majority of Siskiyou and Humboldt counties received the lowest transportation cost index score (0-20), indicating that transportation costs in the County are high for residents throughout the rural areas of each county.
-However, the City has more access to transportation and lower transportation costs than the County whole.
+However, the City has more access to transportation and lower transportation costs than the County as a whole.

 Access to public transit within the City is high.
-AS shown in Figure 7-6, there is bus stop within a quarter mile of nearly any point in the City.
+Ass shown in Figure 7-67-7, there is a bus stop within a quarter mile of nearly any point in the City.
 These bus routes provide transportation in and around the City as well as provide transportation to other areas in the County.
 RCT provides a Dial-A-Ride service throughout the Crescent City area.
 The service is limited to certain hours and is available through reservations.
-While most of the City is less than a half-mile from a bus stop, this 'walkable' distance will disproportionally affect members of the population with mobility disabilities (Figure 7-6).
+While most of the City is less than a half-mile from a bus stop, this 'walkable' distance will disproportionally affect members of the population with mobility disabilities (Figure 7-67-7).
 City staff will continue to consider access to public transit when reviewing development proposals.
-Implementation Program P-16 listed in Chapter 3 will allow continued monitoring of this data.
+Implementation Program P-16 listed in Chapter 3 will allowcommit the City to continued monitoring of this data.